We are NOT currently accepting contributions

 ALSF seeks to expand the projects available from the ScPCA Portal by accepting submissions from researchers with existing single-cell datasets.
 Submitted datasets will be made publicly available on the ScPCA Portal.
 Researchers that submit data may be eligible to receive a one-time small grant of unrestricted funds to be used for childhood cancer research.

-We will accept submissions of 10x Genomics single-cell or single-nuclei profiling of childhood and adolescent cancer (ages 0-19) data, broadly defined to include relevant animal models, patient-derived xenografts, or cell lines, as well as tumor data.
-Researchers must process their data using the Childhood Cancer Data Lab's production pipeline – available at https://github.com/AlexsLemonade/scpca-nf/ – and submit the output, along with project (see Submitting Project Metadata), sample (see Submitting Sample Metadata) and cell (see Submitting Cell Metadata) metadata.
-Submitters must also sign a Data Transfer Agreement before data transfer (view Data Transfer Agreement template).
+We previously accepted submissions of 10x Genomics single-cell or single-nuclei profiling of childhood and adolescent cancer (ages 0-19) data, broadly defined to include relevant animal models, patient-derived xenografts, or cell lines, as well as tumor data.
+Researchers processed their data using the Childhood Cancer Data Lab's production pipeline – available at https://github.com/AlexsLemonade/scpca-nf/ – and submitted the output, along with project (see Submitting Project Metadata), sample (see Submitting Sample Metadata) and cell (see Submitting Cell Metadata) metadata.
+Submitting institutions had to sign a Data Transfer Agreement before data transfer (view Data Transfer Agreement template).

 Award